by ProcureDeskLast Updated : Jul-31-2020

 Now some of you might say that it is better if the invoice takes long because then we can pay vendors late and have less strain on the working capital!

 This might be true in some cases but not always.
 Here are some of the challenges your company might face throughout the invoice approval process:

 If an invoice is stuck in an approval process, then most likely it is not yet entered into your accounting system.
-So you don’t know at any time what your working capital requirements are.
+The finance department then has to deal with a lack of visibility into the working capital requirement.

 Granted, you can look at historical invoice data to come up with some estimates on what your monthly outflow is.
 But if you are borrowing money to fulfill your A/P requirements then you could be paying additional interest which you can easily avoid.

 The vendor might charge you late fees if the invoice is paid late.
 Now in the short term, that might not be a lot of money but over a year, the late fees could easily add up.
 When was the last time you checked on the late fees?

 You need to identify the process flow and current bottlenecks to improve your current process.
 It might sound overwhelming to create an invoice workflow flowchart, but in fact, it is very simple.

 First, list all the methods by which you currently receive invoices from the vendors.
 If possible, break up the % of invoices by the method you receive them.
 For example